-- No more than two grant awards may go to a single municipality in one program year.
+- No more than one grant award may go to a single municipality in one program year.

 In November 2018, the Montgomery County Commissioners announced that 17 projects in 13 municipalities across the county will receive County Transportation Program (CTP) grants for the 2018 selection cycle.
 These grants, which total $968,361.50 across the thirteen municipalities, are the first to be made under the CTP.
 Municipalities were invited to apply during the first cycle for funds to match their own local matching contributions to approved PennDOT Green Light-Go projects from the last two years.
 The Green Light-Go program provides funds for traffic signal upgrades and improvements, from replacement of signal mast arms, controllers, and fixtures, to installation of fiber optic interconnections connecting the signals to regional traffic management systems, to pedestrian facility upgrades and accommodations.
 Projects were evaluated in terms of impact on the traveling public’s commute, county and local planning consistency, project readiness, funding support, and how the grant award savings will be utilized on other projects by a committee consisting of Montgomery County Planning Commission and Transportation Authority Board members and interdepartmental county staff.
 The grant will be distributed as a reimbursement for eligible costs as the work is performed.